Languages of Europe: Dutch

 Dutch is spoken throughout the Netherlands, the northern half of Belgium, as well as the Nord-Pas de Calais region of France.
-The traditional dialects of the Lower Rhine region of Germany, are linguistically more closely related to Dutch than to modern German.
+The traditional dialects of the Lower Rhine region of Germany are linguistically more closely related to Dutch than to modern German.
 In Belgian and French contexts, Dutch is sometimes referred to as Flemish.
-Dutch dialects are varied and cut across national borders.
+Dutch dialects are numerous and varied.

 German

-German is spoken throughout Germany, Austria, Liechtenstein, much of Switzerland (including the northeast areas bordering on Germany and Austria), northern Italy (South Tyrol), Luxembourg, the East Cantons of Belgium and the Alsace and Lorraine regions of France.
+German is spoken throughout Germany, Austria, Liechtenstein, much of Switzerland, northern Italy (South Tyrol), Luxembourg, the East Cantons of Belgium and the Alsace and Lorraine regions of France.

 There are several groups of German dialects: